Syrup36/Senior-Project-Design-Doc/vault/audio.md

 There will be 4-ish total tracks:
 - One for the title screen
 - One for the intro cutscene (subject to change)
-> It's possible to reuse one of these for the outro Possible to
+> It's possible to reuse one of these for the outro
 - One for the main world
-- One for any subworlds
+- One for any 'subworlds'

-## Voice Acting
-The game will have no voice acting.

 ## Sound Effects
 Sound effects will be recorded by myself.
-They are typically made by using sounds from object strewn throughoug my house, and then the raw audio is edited with something like [Audacity](https://www.audacityteam.org/).
+They are typically made by using sounds from object strewn throughougt my house, and then the raw audio is edited with something like [Audacity](https://www.audacityteam.org/).
 Sound effects will most likely be minimal.
 They may include:
 - Dialogue "noises" (in lieu of voice acting)
 - Movement sound effects (noises for walking, jumping, etc.)